tamberg/pi-tastic/README.md

 If you have to (re)flash the Xiao MCU.

-- Use Chrome (other browsers don't work)
+- Use Chrome (other browsers don't work).
 - Open https://flasher.meshcore.co.uk/

 ## Set up a venv for Python
 On the Pi, set up a _venv_.

     $ python -m venv venv